-In adherence to the No-Fee Schools policy, which eliminates school fees in the poorest 40 per cent of schools nationally for Grade R to Grade 9 learners, the Witzenberg municipal area maintains a substantial proportion of nofee schools.
-In 2022, this policy encompasses 83per cent of schools within the municipal area, totaling 44 schools.
+As of 2023 the Witzenberg municipal area hosts a stable count of 53 public ordinary schools, a figure that has remained consistent in recent years.
+In adherence to the No-Fee Schools policy, which eliminates school fees in the poorest 40 per cent of schools nationally for Grade R to Grade 9 learners, the Witzenberg municipal area maintains a substantial proportion of no-fee schools.
+In 2023, this policy encompasses 84.9 per cent of schools within the municipal area.
 This demonstrates a concerted effort to alleviate financial barriers to education, as no-fee schools receive a greater portion of funding per learner from the national budget.
-This approach is instrumental in fostering inclusivity and ensuring that economic constraints do not hinder access to quality education, thereby promoting a more equitable and accessible educational landscape.
+This approach is instrumental in inclusivity and ensuring that economic constraints do not hinder access to quality education. thereby promoting a more equitable accessible and educational landscape.

-Out of the 53 schools in the Witzenberg municipal area, 16 are currently equipped with libraries, with an additional library under construction at Tulbagh High School.
+Of the 53 schools in the Witzenberg municipal area, 17 are currently equipped with libraries.
 The provision of library facilities in schools is instrumental in bridging academic disparities by affording students access to diverse sources of information.
 This accessibility is directly correlated with enhanced educational outcomes.
 The ongoing efforts to expand library infrastructure signify a commitment to fostering a knowledge-rich environment, contributing to the intellectual development of students and promoting educational excellence within the municipal area.